What to Know About Selling a House in New York State

 When is the best time to sell my house in New York?

 While Quataert maintains that there’s never a bad time to sell, the general consensus is that properties sell the fastest in New York during the summer months.
-According to the New York State Association of Realtors, the average number of days on market (DOM) in those months was considerably less than the remainder of 2022:
+According to the New York State Association of Realtors, the average number of days on market (DOM) over the last 12 months has been considerably less in the summer months than throughout the remainder of the year:

 For a custom recommendation on the best and worst months to sell your specific property, enter your information into HomeLight’s Best Time to Sell Calculator.